mumairofficial/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

 title: "An Introduction to Domain-Driven Design - DDD w/ TypeScript"
 date: '2019-04-09T10:04:10-05:00'
 description: >-
-  Domain-Driven Design is the approach to software development which enables us to translate complex domain models into rich, expressive, and evolving software.
+  Domain-Driven Design is the approach to software development which enables us to translate complex problem domains into rich, expressive and evolving software.
 It's the way we design applications when the needs of our users are complex.
 tags:
   - DDD
   - TypeScript